QIB-Sheffield/mdreg/README.md

 ## Requirements
-1. Have [`Python >= 3.6`](https://www.python.org/) installed and type `pip install -r requirements.txt` in a terminal or in an IDE of your preference.
+1. Have [`Python >= 3.6`](https://www.python.org/) installed and type `pip install mdr-library`.
+If you are a developer, then you can run `pip install -r requirements.txt` in a terminal or in an IDE of your preference.
 This will install the Python Packages required to run this library, with special focus on [ITK-Elastix](https://github.com/InsightSoftwareConsortium/ITKElastix) which is the one used for the model-driven registration.

 2. Download test [DICOM data](https://shorturl.at/rwCUV), unzip file and place it in the 'tests/test_data' folder.

 ## How to use
-Run `MDR_test_main.py` in the 'tests' folder.
+Run `MDR_test_main.py` in the `tests` folder.

 ## Context